9-year-old girl, TV news reporter among 3 killed in Orlando shootings

 Mina and his office weighed in on Twitter:

-Mina said the deadly rampage began at 11 a.m. local time when deputies responded to a shooting and discovered a woman in her 20s who had been fatally shot.
+Mina said the deadly rampage began at 11 a.m. local time when deputies responded to a shooting and discovered a woman who had been fatally shot.
+Officials initially said the woman was in her 20s, but later identified her as 38-year-old Nathacha Augustin.

 Moses knew that victim, Mina said.
 Then, shortly after 4 p.m., deputies received another call regarding two additional shootings near one another.